forrestzhang107/rasa-story-builder/README.md

 ## parts.md

 Here is where you can define the modular "parts" of your story.
-I recommend building this file by copy and pasting common patterns within your existing stories.md file.
+I recommend building this file by extracting common patterns within your existing stories.md file.

 Syntax: